kooeunho/HOI-aug-max/README.md

 Files demonstrate the structure of the proposed augmented maximal clique strategy as well as optimization procedure

-synthetic experiments.ipynb : Experiment threshold on balanced and imbalanced setting
+Synthetic experiments.ipynb : Experiment threshold on balanced and imbalanced setting

-Real datasets.ipynb : Experiment threshold on Cora, Citeseer, and Pubmed
+GNN experiments.ipynb : All real dataset experiments

-func.py : utils and functions
+function.py : utils and functions for the synthetic experiments